keerthi-code-web/DearThreado/README.md

 - Delivery
 - Cancellation where applicable

-Order information is maintained separately from the customer's active cart.
+Order information is maintained separately from the customer's active shopping cart.

 ---

-### ⭐ Reviews & Ratings
+## ⭐ Reviews & Ratings

-Customers can submit:
+Customers can submit reviews for eligible purchased products.

+Reviews support:

-- Product ratings
+- Star ratings
-- Written reviews
+- Written review comments

-Ratings are based on actual submitted customer reviews rather than displaying artificial pre-existing ratings when no reviews exist.
+Ratings are based on actual customer-submitted reviews.

-Submitted reviews are also available for administrative management.
+Products without actual reviews do not display artificial or pre-filled customer ratings.

 ---

-### 💡 Custom Gift Requests
+## 💡 Custom Gift Requests

-Customers can submit requests for customized or unique gift ideas.
+Customers can submit requests for unique or personalized gift ideas.

 A request can contain relevant information such as: